meesern/meesern.github.com/_mm/source/2011/11/google-notebook.html.markdown

 Conclusion
 ==========

 The sad conclusion is that there does not seem to be a useful alternative to Google Notebook.
 I have settled for Evernote but there is something quite unlikeable about the interface.
 A good layout should feel like it is not there.
-Evernote rather feels like the layou gets in the way of the actual notes and with every one I write I am aware that there is not export functionality and so I am getting tied in.
+Evernote rather feels like the layout gets in the way of the actual notes and with every one I write I am aware that there is not export functionality and so I am getting tied in.

 [un]: (http://www.ubernote.com)